x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/5-Operators.md

 Below is the complete operator precendance for Python.
 * From top to bottom: Top is highest precedence.

+`Associativity` defines the order in which operators of the same precedence level are evaluated when they appear next to each other in an expression.
 * Operations at the same level proceed from left to right in the expression.

 |Operators|Description|